Banca Commerciale Italiana: History

-In the mid of the 20th century the bank was nationalized by Istituto per la Ricostruzione Industriale.
+In the mid of the 20th century, the bank was nationalized by Istituto per la Ricostruzione Industriale.
 In 1936, along with Banco di Roma and Credito Italiano, they were classified as "a bank of national interest" under the Banking Law of 1936.

-In 1999 70% shares of BCI was acquired by Banca Intesa.
+In 1999 70% shares of BCI were acquired by Banca Intesa.

 On 1 January 2001 BCI sold Banca di Legnano to Banca Popolare di Milano.
-In the same year the company was absorbed into the parent company.
+In the same year, the company was absorbed into the parent company.